UMWEDU/wp-sync-test/_pages/this-is-an-awesome-page-for-you.md

 permalink:
   - 'a:1:{i:0;s:33:"/this-is-an-awesome-page-for-you/";}'
 published: true
-_genesis_layout: sidebar-content
+_genesis_layout: sidebar-content-sidebar
 _wp_page_template: default
 ---
 [caption id="attachment_428" align="alignright" width="225"]<img class="size-medium wp-image-428" src="http://umwwebmaster.staging.wpengine.com/wp-content/uploads/2015/11/5589665399_5d67bc6484_o-225x300.jpg" alt="" width="225" height="300" /> Adding a happy little photo to the awesome page.
 After all, everything is awesome![/caption]

 This is going to be the greatest page ever published, since it was created inside of Atom and then pushed to our GitHub repo, which will then automatically sync it to our WordPress installation.

 Doesn't that sound like an awesome concept?
+It certainly does, to me.
 <h2>Some potential issues we might run into along the way:</h2>
 <ul>
 	<li>The page slug and the page title do not match.
 How will that be handled?</li>